EmiKib/NIMH-Intramural-Healthy-Volunteer-Dataset-Data-Privacy-Analysis/README.md

 - Demographics	demographics.tsv

 - Drug Use Questionnaire	drug_use.tsv
-    - A sensitive attribute that could potentially be harming for the participant in occurence of a data breach :heavy_exclamation_mark:
+    - A sensitive attributes that could potentially be harming for the participant in occurence of a data breach :heavy_exclamation_mark:

 - Edinburgh Handedness Inventory (EHI)	ehi.tsv
   -  Nothing to do here, handedness is already included as a varible in itself) :white_check_mark: